-74 [Comment to Article 15.3: Where the decision of a body that has not accepted the Code is in some respects Code compliant and in other respects not Code compliant, the UIM, other Signatories and National Authorities should attempt to apply the decision in harmony with the principles of the Code.
-For example, if in a process consistent with the Code a non-Signatory has found an Athlete to have committed an anti-doping rule violation on account of the presence of a Prohibited Substance in the Athlete's body but the period of Ineligibility applied is shorter than the period provided for in the Code, then the UIM and all other Signatories should recognize the finding of an anti-doping rule violation and the Athlete's National Anti-Doping Organization should conduct a hearing consistent with Article 8 to determine whether the longer period of Ineligibility provided in the Code should be imposed. the UIM or other Signatory's implementation of a decision, or their decision not to implement a decision under Article 15.3, is appealable under Article 13.]
+74 [Comment to Article 15.3: Where the decision of a body that has not accepted the Code is in some respects code compliant and in other respects not Code compliant, the UfM, other Signatories and National Authorities should attempt to apply the decision in harmony with the principles of the Code.
+For example, if in a process consistent with the Code a non-Signatory has found an Athlete to have committed an anti-doping rule violation on account of the presence of a Prohibited Substance in the Athlete's body but the period of Ineligibility applied is shorter than the period provided for in the Code, then the Code, then the Mand all other Signatories should recognize the finding of an anti-doping rule violation and the Athlete's National Article 15.1 grant provided for the Athlete's National Article 15.1 grant provided in the Code should be imposed the UfM or other Signatory's implementation of a decision, or their decision not to implement a decision under Article 15.1.